 The Panic: Market and policy antecedents and repercussions of the 2008 financial crisis and the Great Recession began long before and lasted long after the Lehman bankruptcy in September 2018.
 This session examined the actions and interventions taken during the financial crisis.

 The communications revolution has surrounded society with information, some right and some wrong, and enabled people to communicate and organize as never before.
 This change gives new dimensions to the old challenge of governing over diversity.
 Participants examine the rapid spread of information and means of communicating and suggest responses to the governance challenges posed by social media, fake news, and the decline of confidence in institutions.
 Featuring Niall Ferguson and Joseph Nye, and moderated by Condoleezza Rice.

 The Hoover Institution hosted "Chinese Influence & American Interests: Promoting Constructive Vigilance.”

 Monday, December 3, 2018

 Foreign policy starts in the neighborhood.
 Mexico, Central America, and South America are at the tail end of decades of rapid workforce growth, a period during which migration was central to their relationships with the United States.
 The panel will address how a tighter labor supply, alongside new means of production, will affect the economic development of our southern neighbors.
 The panel will also consider whether the public transparency offered by new forms of communications can improve governance and, with it, growth.

-Finally, Hoover mourned the loss of two fellows this year.
-While their intellectual contributions to the Institution and society will live on, their presence and continued work will be greatly missed.
+Finally, Hoover mourned the loss of one of our fellows this year.
+While his intellectual contributions to the Institution and society will live on, his presence and continued work will be greatly missed.